MicroDevHub/book-store-app/documents/docs/NATS/nats-2.md

 1. Requirements for Event Bus in Microservice.
 2. Solution and Implement.
 3. List events will be used in the system.
+4. Resolve concurrent event listener from multi instance of service.

 ### 1. Requirements for Event Bus in Microservice